- History of Plus500

 Types of Accounts

-Plus500 provides the same CFDs trading account to all traders.
+Plus500 online trading platform provides the same CFDs trading account to all traders.
 However, a professional account is on offer if certain requirements are met.
 As is prevalent in today’s broking industry and mandated by regulators, different cutting-edge services are given to a holder of a pro account trading in large sums of money.
 The leverage for a standard account is limited to 1:30, but professional portfolio holders get an upgrade to 1:300.
 The Australian subsidiary of Plus500 under the control of the ASIC grants a 1:300 leverage for standard accounts, too, with more options for a pro account.
-Qualified traders on Plus500 can request for an upgrade to a professional account.
+Qualified traders on Plus500 CFD broker can request an upgrade to a professional account as per their need.